-Because bariatric surgery has been proven to be an effective tool in achieving long term weight loss success, it has been shown to improve or even cure OSA in patients.
-The reason for this is that weight loss itself is a great way to free up the airways and eliminate obstruction of the airways and can remedy many disorders such as type 2 diabetes and hypertension, which are two conditions tied to metabolic syndrome.
+Bariatric surgery has been proven to be an effective tool in achieving long-term weight loss success.
+Bariatrics can remedy many disorders, such as type 2 diabetes and hypertension, two conditions tied to metabolic syndrome.

 In 2013, a study published in Obesity Surgery Journal showed that there is, in fact, a large correlation between obesity and the development of OSA.
-Upon review of whether or not bariatric surgery has an effect on treating OSA, researchers found that it, in fact, has a profound effect.
+Upon review of whether or not bariatric surgery affects treating OSA, researchers found that it has a profound effect.

 While there is still less than a 5% chance of complications for those who undergo bariatric surgery that have OSA, it is recommended that candidates be carefully checked and diagnosed prior to surgery.
 This is because some of the anesthetic agents and narcotics that are used during operation affect the airway, worsening the condition, which can be a risk.

-If you suffer from OSA and want to see if bariatric surgery is right for you, consult your primary care physician to ensure appropriate measures are taken before committing to this life changing tool.
+Bariatric surgery can free you up from comorbidities related to obesity, including sleep apnea.
+However, if you suffer from OSA and want to undergo bariatric surgery, consult your primary care physician to ensure appropriate measures are taken before committing to this life-changing tool.